 BT Cloud Voice is the legacy hosted system, and it is being withdrawn.
 The wider trigger is the PSTN switch-off: BT, through Openreach, is retiring the analogue and ISDN network that older phone systems depend on.
 So the same group running the switch-off is also offering the replacement.

 That makes the migration a genuine decision point rather than a forced upgrade.
 You are moving off BT analogue or ISDN regardless.
-The real choice is BT Cloud Work, which is RingCentral plus BT call-centre support on an incumbent contract, or a managed 3CX with itemised pricing on a short contract and a direct UK relationship.
+The real choice is BT Cloud Work, which is RingCentral plus BT call-centre support on an incumbent contract, or a managed 3CX with a written quote on a short contract and a direct UK relationship.

 If you want the background on the deadline and what it changes, read our PSTN switch-off guide and switching from a legacy PBX.